Rabios/Lancelot/README.txt

 A: Lancelot saves automatically.

 Q: What Lancelot made with?
-A: This game made with DragonRuby Game Toolkit in Ruby programming language, It's implemeneted on top of the fast and minimal Ruby implementation mruby, You can get it here: https://dragonruby.org
+A: Lancelot was made with DragonRuby Game Toolkit in Ruby programming language, It's implemeneted on top of the fast and minimal Ruby implementation mruby, You can get it here: https://dragonruby.org

 Q: Can i have source code?
-A: Yes you can and it's licensed under MIT, See here: https://github.com/Rabios/lancelot
+A: Yes you can and it's licensed under MIT, See here: https://github.com/Rabios/Lancelot

-Q: What if i had bug in the game?
+Q: What if i had bug in Lancelot?
-A: Easy, Go to https://github.com/Rabios/lancelot/issues and create new issue describing bug happen!
+A: Easy, Go to https://github.com/Rabios/Lancelot/issues and create new issue describing bug happen!

 Q: What they mean by split in Game Genres?
 A: This line below shows how to do it ->>>